P4o1o/LinearGeneticProgramming/README.md

 **Authors**: LGP Development Team
 **Version**: 1.0.0
-**Documentation updated**: 2025-07-06
+**Documentation updated**: July 6, 2025
+**PRNG System**: Automatic initialization with MT19937, thread-safe, seed 0 default

-For technical support or questions: [Create an issue](https://github.com/yourusername/LinearGeneticProgramming/issues)
+For technical support or questions: Create an issue in the project repository